 Luxury cruise lines

-Book a cruise on Crystal, Regent, Seabourn, Silversea or Viking and as you’d expect, room service is complimentary.
-They’ll even set up a tablecloth meal on your balcony.
+Book a cruise on Crystal, Regent, Seabourn, Silversea, Viking and Virgin Voyages and as you’d expect, room service is complimentary.
+Most will even set up a tablecloth meal on your balcony.
 Luxury has its perks.

 Tipping your room service delivery person